reedhedges/AMRISim/BUILD.md

 packages as follows:
     apt install libgtk2.0-dev automake autoconf libtool make g++

-Follow the instructions from ROS1 to install ROS1 melodic.
-ROS1 melodic is expected to be installed in /opt/ros/melodic.
+Follow the instructions from ROS1 to install ROS1 noetic.
+ROS1 noetic is expected to be installed in /opt/ros/noetic.

 The ROS1 environment must be setup before building:

-    . /opt/ros/melodic/setup.bash
+    . /opt/ros/noetic/setup.bash

 Follow the instructions below to build AMRISim.